 - Emerald Ash Borer on the Move Along Front Range, Colorado Forest Service article 2021

-- European gypsy moth information, USDA APHIS
+- European spongy moth information, USDA APHIS

 - Imported fire ant information, USDA APHIS